CRASS

 released most of its products in the early '80s.
 A couple of singles

 came out in 1979, however, and thus qualified it for this site.
-Those
+They were Crass's own 'Reality Asylum'

 year 1984: 1980 records were prefixed 421984, 1981 ones 321984, and so on, until